jcabbasi/SCIML2024workshop/README.md

 - Select the GitHub tab.
 - Paste the GitHub URL (https://github.com/jcabbasi/SCIML2024workshop) or search for the repository (SCIML2024workshop) by name, in my account (jcabbasi).
 - Select the notebook you want to open, and it will load in Google Colab.
-- Then, enjoy playing with the tutorial. :smile:
+- Then, enjoy playing with the tutorial. :wink:

 ### Exercises:
 - :fire: A Beginner's Introduction to PINNs (Harmonic Oscillator)